2 Days in Kuala Lumpur

 Departure Day KL

 Back at the apartment, it was time to pack.
-We had so much stuff at this point of our trip and our packs were stuffed to the breaking point.
+At this point in our trip, we had so much stuff that our packs were stuffed to the breaking point.

 Kuala Lumpur traffic